Queen Clea: Powers and abilities

 As an Atlantean, Queen Clea can breathe both above and under water.
 Clea can also physically withstand the great amounts of undersea depth pressures.
 Because of this, her body is resistant to most physical injury and provides a form of super strength.
 When in possession of the mystical trident belonging to Poseidon, Clea's strength levels increase and she has limited control over water.
 The trident also has the ability to fire force blasts.
 Due to a spell by the witch Circe, Clea now also has the ability of flight.
 Also, as Clea was depicted as arguably young both in the 1940s while battling Hippolyta and around the same age when later battling Diana in modern times, it can be suggested that Clea either has a longer than average lifespan or is possibly immortal.

+Other versions

+An alternate universe version of Queen Clea appears in Absolute Wonder Woman.
+This version is supposedly the last Atlantean on Earth, and was trapped in an underground maze by G.A.T.E.S and became the self-proclaimed ruler of the fish-men population residing there.
+When Wonder Woman arrives in the maze, she battles with Clea before freeing her and the other prisoners in the maze.

 In other media

 Queen Ocina, a character inspired by Clea, appears in the Super Friends episode "Return of Atlantis", voiced by Kathy Garver.
 She is the ruler of an unnamed Atlantean city which is a misandrist society dominated by women.